Ayoubimad/DOCUMENT-CONVERSION-PIPELINE/README.md

 3. Update `main.py` to use your new converter.

 ### TODO
-docling_converter.py: convert and convert_all should be sync
+1. docling_converter.py: convert and convert_all should be sync
+2. A retry mechanism if a given conversion fails